Do You Try To Fall Asleep To A Dream Of Your Choice? That’s Dreamscaping

 What do our dreams really reveal about us as individuals?

-"Dreams show us that there is so much more to us than meets the eye," says Theresa.
+"Dreams show us that there is so much more to us than meets the eye," Cheung says.
 "There is an inner world that is separate from the material, the body, and that world is a source of infinite possibility and creativity.
 If you fall in love with decoding your dreams, what you are actually doing is falling in love with yourself."

 "According to the Talmud [a sacred Jewish text], a dream not interpreted is like receiving a handwritten letter from someone who knows you better than anyone and simply not reading it.
 Your dreams never lie.
 They truly are your best friend.
 Sometimes they use tough love and send you the odd nightmare or two but always with the intention of helping you grow and evolve.
 Every single dream you recall is a transformative gift.